huggingface/blog/chatbot-amd-gpu.md

 Vicuna, a LLAMA base model was fine-tuned using about 70K user-shared conversations collected from ShareGPT.com via public APIs.
-According to initial assessments where GPT-4 is used as a reference, Vicuna-13B has achieved over 90%\* quality compared to OpenAI ChatGPT and Google Bard.
+According to initial assessments where GPT-4 is used as a reference, Vicuna-13B has achieved over 90%\* quality compared to OpenAI ChatGPT.

 <p align="center">
   <img src="assets/chatbot-amd-gpu/01.png" style="width: 60%; height: auto;">